What Do Frogs Do During Winter?

 There are even some aquatic species that are able to hibernate underwater in the mud.
 Hibernation is not the same for all types of amphibians because it has been found that their ability to do so depends on what they eat and how much they weigh.
-Generally speaking, larger frogs with a more carnivorous diet can hibernate better than smaller frogs with a vegetarian/insectivorous diet.
+Generally speaking, larger frogs with a more carnivorous diet can hibernate better than smaller frogs with a omnivorous/insectivorous diet.

 How Do Frogs Hibernate?

 For frogs and toads to hibernate, they need certain environmental conditions (temperature, feeding) to be favorable.
 In general, the majority of terrestrial amphibians in temperate regions hibernate in the winter.
 During this time, they can choose to either remain underground or find refuge under large rocks, logs, etc. Since these frogs and toads cannot move during this period due to their dormant state, they must come across favorable conditions before hibernation.

 It is common for many species to dig their own burrows underground or seek refuge in one that is already there.
 A major component of finding these places, such as a chuck under a rock, hole in the ground, etc., ensures adequate protection from predators and weather conditions.